 I added a further sample for the ‘cut’ verb which can be seen on the left hand side of this image before moving onto two basic layering samples and also knotted samples – my imagination had got up and left the building for these.

-I admit I had been trying to do this exercise during a period of illness and found I was seriously struggling with being experimental and hence do not feel the majority of the samples were even remotely successful and feel that I will be returning to this exercise and adding further samples at a later date but pre-assessment – I have already taken the step of writing out the verbs and pinning them up so that I can consider how I might interpret them into fabric manipulation and when inspiration strikes I can immediately act on it!
+I admit I had been trying to do this exercise during a period of illness and found I was seriously struggling with being experimental and hence do not feel the majority of the samples were even remotely successful – I have taken the step of writing out the verbs and pinning them up so that I can consider how I might interpret them into fabric manipulation and when inspiration strikes I can immediately act on it so that further work can be done!
 I also realised during this particular exercise that I have suffered a dip in confidence due to my assessed mark at ACA and having recognised it I am aware of how it has affected my creativity and this is something that I am hoping will rectify itself during the exercises that follow.